julian13july/training_projects/README.md

-# Here are my training projects
+# Here are my projects

 *NameSurfer*